paul-norman/ip-location-api/README.md

 `API_KEY` allows a very basic protection of the system to be applied, a header named `API-KEY` *(hyphen not underscore!)* with a matching value must be passed if this variable is populated.
 If left blank, the API is open.

-`LOAD_LOG_FREQ` allows adjusting how frequently progress in saving records will be logged.

 `COUNTRY`, `CITY` and `ASN` are the databases that will be loaded. **If you don't need cities or ASNs, just leave them blank.** The values / names used should mirror the directory values found in the [ip-location-db](https://github.com/sapics/ip-location-db) project:

 ### Allowed `COUNTRY` values